-- Identify pupils within their teaching groups on the more able and talented register. - Use a range of teaching strategies that can be used to meet the needs of more able and talented pupils. - Ensure schemes of work have opportunities to stretch the more able and that they suggest activities to enable this. - Promote extra-curricular activities aimed at supporting more able pupils. - Be aware of pupils targeted for A\/A grades or on the honours programme and support these pupils as necessary.
+- Identify pupils within their teaching groups on the more able and talented register. - Use a range of teaching strategies that can be used to meet the needs of more able and talented pupils. - Ensure schemes of work have opportunities to stretch the more able and that they suggest activities to enable this. - Promote extra-curricular activities aimed at supporting more able pupils. - Be aware of pupils identified as MAT within their subject area support these pupils as necessary - Be aware of pupils targeted for A\/A grades at KS4 and support these pupils as necessary.